"Not Today, (Jill's Song)"

 Jill’s team developed an aggressive plan which included brachytherapy, bi-weekly chemotherapy and daily radiation.
 Initial results were positive and there was optimism that Jill would be able to manage the disease.
 However, after short term success, cancer fought back.

 Jill Marie, along with her brother Kevin, temporarily relocated from Germany to Bethesda, Maryland to complete a 16 week treatment regimen at Walter Reed Medical Center (WRMC).
-Her treatment included robotic surgery, chemotherapy and radiation.

 90 days after her initial treatment, Jill’s first set of follow-up scans were alarmingly bad and she realized that she was in the fight of her life.